lyjelin/Coursera-Certificate/Google-IT-Support/Assessments-SA.md

 4. What are the differences between TLS and SSL?
 Check all that apply.
 - [x] **TLS is the successor to SSL.**
 - [x] **TLS is more secure than SSL.**
-- [ ] SSL is more secure
+- [ ] SSL is more secure than TLS.
-- [ ] SSL is the successor to TLS.e than TLS.
+- [ ] SSL is the successor to TLS.